S. S. Ahluwalia

 During his term in the Rajya Sabha, he was Deputy Leader of the Opposition in the Rajya Sabha till 2012, and Chief Whip prior to that.
-After being elected into Lok Sabha in 2014, he has held various portfolios as Minister of State from 2016 to GE 2019.
+After being elected to Lok Sabha in 2014, he has held various portfolios as Minister of State from 2016 to GE 2019.

 Education

-Ahluwalia is a lawyer by education. having graduated from Calcutta University.
+Ahluwalia is a lawyer by education, having graduated from Calcutta University.

 Political career

-Ahluwalia was a Member of Parliament from Rajya Sabha representing Bihar and Jharkhand in 1986-1992, 1992-1998, 2000–2006, and 2006-2012.
+Ahluwalia was a Member of Parliament from Rajya Sabha representing Bihar and Jharkhand in 1986–1992, 1992–1998, 2000–2006, and 2006–2012.
 He was elected to the Lok Sabha from the Darjeeling Parliamentary Constituency of West Bengal with active support of a local unrecognized party Gorkha Janmukti Morcha in May 2014.

 He was first elected to the Rajya Sabha from Bihar in 1986 as a member of the Indian National Congress, and in the early years of his career, held the posts of Minister for Urban Development, and Minister of Parliamentary Affairs in the Union Government headed by P. V. Narasimha Rao.
 He subsequently joined BJP in 1999, where he has been since.

 He served as Minister of State for Urban Affairs and Employment (Department of Urban Employment and Poverty Alleviation) and Parliamentary Affairs in P V Narasimha Rao Cabinet from 15 September 1995 to 16 May 1996.
 He was Deputy Leader of the Opposition in the Rajya Sabha from June 2010 to May 2012.
 He was inducted into the Union Council of Ministers as a Minister of State for Agriculture and Farmers Welfare and Parliamentary Affairs on 5 July 2016.